 The Associate of Applied Science Business Administration & Accounting Technology, AAS degree program is designed for students who are motivated to take the next step in their educational journey as a business administration and accounting technology specialist.
 Students may enroll directly into this program or may choose to enroll in the Business Office Technology Specialist diploma program and later transfer into this degree awarding program.
 Either pathway will deliver a rewarding career opportunity.
 The core value of all Alaska Career College programs and particularly with this degree program is the philosophy that the education for a sustainable career in accounting must also deliver the ability for the employee to also be knowledgeable the business office.
 These students recognize that completing an associate degree provides them with a competitive edge in finding a job, advancing in their careers, and in negotiating pay and benefits in the world of accounting.
 In fact, according to the Alaska Commission on Postsecondary Education."
+In both lifetime and average annual income terms, individuals earn more as a result of their higher levels of education."
 In 2020, "median earnings with some college but no degree were 18 percent higher than those for high school graduates, and adults with associate degrees earned 29 percent more than high school graduates."
 (Alaska Commission on Postsecondary Education, Making Alaskans More Competitive by Preparing Citizens for College and Careers, April 2020)